-Pontryagin’s maximum (or minimum) principle
+Pontryagin’s minimum (or maximum) principle

 It also appears that the classes of perturbations modelled by \mathcal C^1_{[a,b]} spaces of smooth functions defined on an interval and endowed with 1-norm or 0-norm are not rich enough for practical applications.
 Just consider switched (on-off) control trajectories that differ in the times of switching.

 For all these reasons, some more advanced mathematical machinery has been developed.
 Unfortunately, it calls for a different and a bit more advanced mathematics than what we used in the calculus of variations.
 Therefore we will only state the most important result – the powerful Pontryagin’s principle of maximum (PMP).
+As a matter of fact, with our convention of defining the Hamiltonian, it is actually a Pontryagin’s principle of minimum (luckily, at least the abbreviation PMP is the same in both cases).

 Although PMP sort of supersedes some of the previous results (and you might even start complaining why on earth we spent time with calculus of variations), thanks to having been introduced to the calculus of variations-style of reasoning, we are now certainly well-equipped to digest at least the very statement of the powerful result by Pontryagin.
-A motivated (and courageous) reader will find a proof elsewhere (see the recommended literature).
+A motivated reader will find a proof elsewhere (see the recommended literature).

-Pontryagin’s principle of maximum
+Pontryagin’s principle of minimum (maximum)

-We have already seen in the calculus of variations that the Hamiltonian when evaluated along the extremal, has the property that \left.\frac{\partial H(x,y,y',p)}{\partial y'}\right|_{p = \frac{\partial L(x,y,y')}{\partial y'}} = 0. \tag{1}
+We have already seen in the calculus of variations that the Hamiltonian defined as H(x,y,y',p) = p \, y' - L(x,y,y'), when evaluated along the extremal, has the property that it is stationary with respect to y'.
+In other words, the derivative of the Hamiltonian with respect to y' evaluated on the extremal vanishes, that is, \left.\frac{\partial H(x,y,y',p)}{\partial y'}\right|_{p = \frac{\partial L(x,y,y')}{\partial y'}} = 0. \tag{1}

 L_{y'y'} \geq 0, we concluded that Hamiltonian is not only stationary on the extremal, it is actually maximized on the extremal since H_{y'y'} = -L_{y'y'} \leq 0.